Bylaws of the

 The name of this organization shall be Crawford-Marlborough-Nakoma Neighborhood Association (CMNNA).
 The neighborhood boundaries shall be defined by the following: Starting at the Beltline and Verona Road, the southeast side of Midvale Boulevard, the Bike Path to Oneida, the south side of Odana Road, the Arboretum and Nakoma Golf Course, Seminole Highway and Winslow Lane to Warwick, and extending back to the Beltline and the start of Verona Road.
 [See Map.]

-From each of the six districts, two representatives shall be elected by the residents within each district at the annual meeting.
+The Neighborhood Association shall be divided into six districts.
+Two representatives shall be elected by the residents within each district at the Annual Meeting.

-The purpose of CMNNA is to serve as a liaison between our neighborhood, the City of Madison and elected officials; to enhance our neighborhood; to discuss issues and to formulate programs of action.
+The purpose of CMNNA is to serve as a liaison among our neighborhood, the City of Madison, and elected officials; to enhance our neighborhood; to discuss issues and to formulate programs of action.

 CMNNA is a non-partisan organization.

 A. Membership in this organization shall be open to all residents, and to non-resident owners of real estate within the boundaries of the association.
 Membership is open to those who are 18 years or older.

 B. The Association shall provide for the broadest possible participation by residents from every part of the neighborhood.